Vyral/base-template/_posts/2019-10-15-watch-out-for-these-red-flags-when-selecting-tenants.md

 <p style="text-align: center;"><em>Here are a few red flags you need to be aware of when choosing tenants for your property.</em></p>

-When you’re choosing tenants to live in a property you own or manage, there are a few red flags you’ll want to keep an eye out for if you don’t want problems later down the road:
+When you’re choosing tenants to live in a property you own or manage, **there are a few red flags you’ll want to keep an eye out for if you don’t want problems down the road:**

-For one, **if a tenant has a lot of unreported cash or is paid almost entirely in cash, that’s a red flag.** The sources of that money are hard to track down, and if you eventually need to collect from a tenant, it can make doing so hard.
+For one, if a tenant has a lot of unreported cash or is paid almost entirely in cash, that’s a red flag.
+The sources of that money are hard to track down, and if you eventually need to collect from a tenant, it can make doing so hard.
 Also, they could be getting paid in cash on purpose to avoid creditors, which is itself a red flag.

 {% include pullquote.html %}